 It is best practice as a photographer to clearly establish your deposit/retainer policy within the terms and conditions of your contract.
-In fact, in my opinion a deposit/retainer policy is an essential policy for a photographer to have in their contract.

-Why Should I Require a “Payment”?
+Why Should I Require an Upfront Payment?

 Your time is money, literally.
 As a small business owner, you may be the sole photographer for your business.
 This means that the time you set aside for one client is time that you cannot set aside for anyone else.
 If the client is a no-show, you have potentially lost out on other business.

-However, I believe this concept is best expressed in the form of real world stories from some fellow photographers:
+However, I believe this concept is best expressed in the form of real world stories from fellow photographers:

 “Had someone stiff me for a newborn shoot…Spent over an hour getting the entire studio set up.
 I emailed them asking them what happened and never heard a word back.
 Never again will I book a last minute session to be nice and not make them do a deposit … even if it’s PayPal!!”